Configuring redirects on a website: how to avoid mistakes

 - 304 Not Modified is a redirect indicating that the document has not been changed.
 This is a response the browser receives when it re-accesses a page that has not been modified.
 In this case, it must be downloaded from the browser cache;

-- 305 Use Proxy is a redirect to a page which is performed through a proxy; its address is transmitted to the browser;
+- 305 Use Proxy is a redirect to a page, performed through a proxy; its address is transmitted to the browser;

 - 306 Switch Proxy is not used at the moment.
 This redirect previously meant that future requests should occur through the transmitted proxy;